akkinoc/orika-spring-boot-starter/README.md

 ## Supported versions

 "orika-spring-boot-starter" supports the following versions.
-Older versions might also work, but we have not tested it.
+Other versions might also work, but we have not tested it.

 * Java 8
-* Spring Boot 1.5.2 or higher
+* Spring Boot 1.5.2
-* Orika 1.5.0 or higher
+* Orika 1.5.0

 ## Usage